mosesmarin/Date-Engineer-Notes/MachineLearningAndAI.md

 - Watch Laks explain how error rate decreases as you double the data used to train a Machine Learning model https://youtu.be/apdK5-njfks?t=1268

+## 11. Do you have data and you want to use it for prediction or classification?
+Train an existing managed ML model.
+- AWS

+- GCP - Cloud ML engine

+- AZURE